cloudera/cod-examples/hbase-read-write/README.md

 In the above JSON, we need to use the `version` and the `mavenUrl` attributes in our Maven project/configuration.

-Finally, ensure that this exemplar has the correct URL for your COD database.
+Finally, ensure that this project has the correct URL for your COD database.
 Be sure to use the same `id` from the `server` in `settings.xml` as you do in the `pom.xml` for this project.
 ```
 <project>